Japanese Painted Fern

 Athyrium niponicum

-The Japanese Painted Fern is one of the most popular ornamental ferns, celebrated for its unique, multi-colored fronds.
-Its delicate foliage displays a mesmerizing blend of silvery-grey, soft green, and contrasting burgundy-red stems.
-This deciduous fern grows in a low, spreading mound, making it a spectacular choice for adding texture and a metallic sheen to shaded indoor spots or woodland gardens.
+The Japanese Painted Fern is a popular ornamental fern with multi-colored fronds in silvery-grey, soft green, and burgundy-red stems.
+It grows in a low, spreading mound and adds texture and a metallic look to shaded indoor spots or woodland gardens.

 Light